elsahelg/dinosaurs-memory-game/README.md

  <br><img src="assets/images/button-shuffle.png"><br>

 - Footer
-  - The footer features the games rules to provide for the user while playing the memory game.
+  - The footer features the game rules to provide for the user while playing the memory game.
  <br><img src="assets/images/footer-rules.png"><br>

 ### Features left to implement

--
+- Add number of attempts to display in the scoreboard, which would allow the user to keep track of attempts used for each game played.

 ## Testing

 - I tested playing the game in different browsers: Chrome, Safari and Firefox.
 - If the game is played correctly, I confirm that the result is correct.
-- I confirm that all the text are readable and easy to understand.
+- I confirm that all the texts are readable and easy to understand.
-- I confirm that this memory game is responsive to all standards screens using the DevTools Device toolbar.
+- I confirm that this memory game is responsive to all standard screens using the DevTools Device toolbar.
 - I confirm that the fonts and colors are easy to read and accessible by running it through DevTools lighthouse:
  <br><img src="assets/images/lighthouse-memory.png"><br>